 But what about flowers?
 Not something that we can eat, or use as feed, but regular flowers grown and cut only to fill vases and occupy the hands of brides walking down the aisle.
 Decorative flowers are a frivolous crop, yet one that Americans spent $32.1 billion on in 2011.

 Following in the steps of geneticists, who have been tinkering with food plants to create hardier and more profitable varieties, a new crop of floral geneticists are working on flower varieties that contain genetic material introduced from other species.
-Flower breeders have been practicing hybridization within plant species for ages, but the new era of genetic modification reeks of a scary sci-fi future where mankind gets a bit too big for its britches.
+Flower breeders have been practicing hybridization of plant species for ages, but the new era of genetic modification reeks of a scary sci-fi future where mankind gets a bit too big for its britches.
 Hello, Frankenflowers.

 The flower is one of nature’s most perfect creations.
 How in the world could science ever improve upon it?
 Here’s what the biotech florists are working on.